mikro-orm/mikro-orm/docs/transactions.md

 objects are now out of sync with the database.
 The application can continue to use the detached objects, knowing that their state is potentially no longer accurate.

-If you intend to start another unit of work after an exception has occurred you should do that with a new EntityManager.
+If you intend to start another unit of work after an exception has occurred you should do that with a new `EntityManager`.
+Simply use `EntityManager.fork()` to obtain fresh copy with cleared identity map.

 ## Locking Support